qqueue/4chan-JS/README.md

 `core.js` and `catalog.js` are also tracked in addition to extension itself.

-Unfortunately, 4chan's production JS is stripped of comments and whitespace-minified.
-Thus, the code is run through [jsbeautifier][1] before commiting to restore at least a semblance of human readability.

-Even more unfortunately, the minified versions of the scripts and the "compiled" (variable-mangled) versions are not perfectly in sync, so despite their near-unreadability, the compiled versions of the scripts are tracked as well.

-As of the 27th of April, 2014, Anonymous ## Developer and co. have removed the whitespace-minified version of the scripts, so only the variable-mangled scripts are accessible now.
-They are tracked as `$name-compiled.js` in this repository to keep git history clean.

-If anybody knows where the whitespace minified versions went, or better ways to decompile variable-mangled JS, please open an issue/PR.
-[beautify-with-words][2] looks promising, but its generated names aren't consistent due to RNG seeding.

 The cron job for `update.sh` is run every 15 minutes.
 The automatic commits it makes are dated with the value of the `Last-Modified` HTTP header, as returned from 4chan/cloudflare.
 I get an alert if the cron job doesn't run, so this